Abhayanker/15puzzlesolver/README.md

 # 15puzzlesolver
-It is a program which consists of BFS for 15 puzzle solving and Production System
+This repositery consists of  Production System and code using BFS FOR SOLVING 15  PUZZLE PROBLEM

 FOR PRODUCTION SYSTEM SEE THE REPORT 15PROD.PDF